Simulation of satellite and optical link dynamics in a quantum repeater constellation: Introduction

-Satellite-based links can be advantageous for quantum communication networks because they are only subject to loss that scales quadratically with distance due to beam divergence, rather than exponential loss due to optical attenuation in fibers.
-Therefore, a satellite-based QR channel would require significantly fewer nodes with much larger distances between them compared to similarly performing fiber-based system.
 However, quantum communication via satellite poses other challenges.
 One major challenge arises from the fact that the connection time from satellite to a ground station is usually short, depending on the satellite orbit.
-For Low Earth Orbits (LEO) with an altitude of \SI{500}{\kilo\meter}, the connection time is in the order of \SI{300}{\second} per pass, with typically one or two passes per day.
-The high background radiation from sunlight limits the operation at ground station sites to nighttime (unless very strong spectral filtering is applied).
+For Low Earth Orbits (LEO) with an altitude of \SI{500}{\kilo\meter}, the simultaneous connection to both ground station is only a few minutes per day.
+The high background radiation from sunlight limits operation at ground station sites to nighttime, unless very strong spectral, spatial and temporal filtering is applied~\cite{gruneisen2021}.
 In addition, clouds and fog can prevent the communication over optical wavelengths altogether.
 The high volatility of the communication rate renders it difficult to assess the performance of satellite-based quantum repeaters.
-Therefore, annual averages must be determined in order to realistically estimate communication rates.
+Therefore, annual averages must be determined in order to meaningfully estimate communication rates.